Leader of the Opposition (Uganda): Post-independence

-During the first four years since independence (1962-1966), DP was the only party on the opposition benches in Parliament and it was not only fighting against the injustices of the UPC-KY coalition government but also fighting for its own survival.
-The Leader of the Opposition was Basil Kiiza Bataringaya, the then Secretary General of DP, hailing from Western Uganda in what was then known as Bushenyi District.
-But after the abrogation of the 1962 Constitution in Parliament and the death of the UPC-KY alliance in May 1964, Basil Kiiza Bataringaya crossed over to UPC with a number of his fellow DP Members of Parliament, leaving the Opposition side heavily depleted.
+During the first four years since independence (1962–1966), the DP was the only party in the opposition benches in Parliament, and the party not only had to fight against the injustices of the UPC-KY coalition government but also for its own survival.
+The Leader of the Opposition at the time was Basil Kiiza Bataringaya, the then secretary general of the DP, hailing from Western Uganda in what was then known as the Bushenyi District.
+But after the abrogation of the 1962 Constitution in Parliament and the collapse of the UPC-KY alliance in May 1964, Bataringaya crossed over to UPC with a number of his fellow DP MPs, leaving the opposition heavily depleted.

-Between 1964 and 1971, the Leader of the Opposition was Alex Latim from Gulu who replaced Bataringaya as the DP Secretary General.
-During the following years, Latim together with his fellow DP colleagues and some of the KY and UPC members who had crossed to the Opposition side continued to fight bravely for the survival of the Opposition.
-Among other things, the Opposition put up a spirited fight against the harsh detention laws which had been imposed on the country, emerging corruption in the Obote regime and development towards one party rule.
+Between 1964 and 1971, the Leader of the Opposition was Alex Latim from Gulu, who replaced Bataringaya as the DP secretary general.
+In the following years, Latim together with his fellow DP colleagues and some KY and UPC members who had defected to the opposition, continued to represent the opposition.
+The opposition vehemently opposed the harsh detention laws which had been imposed in the country, emerging corruption in the Obote regime, and shift towards one-party rule.